Thru-Echoes/echoes-math/README.md

 ## Objective & Future Goals

-I want to create a well-documented, open / transparent JS-based modeling library focused on statistical and mathematical modeling.
-I would like the library to integrate easily with D3js.
+Create a well-documented, open / transparent library (series of scripts in Python and Javascript) focused on statistical and mathematical modeling.
+I would like the library to integrate easily with D3js and / or **Flask** (Python).
 I may make default data returns in D3 format.

-#### To-Do

-- [ ] Create histogram function
-- [ ] Create scatterplot function
-- [ ] Create Kernel Density Estimator (KDE) function

 ## Dependencies & Setup